gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 complete and one enters the VALIDATION state, and from that time on only DTLS chunks will be exchanged.

-The Assocation initiator enters the VALIDATION state when the keys are installed.
+The Assocation initiator will enter the VALIDATION state when the keys are installed.
 From this time on the initiator will only handle DTLS Chunks and silently discard all other chunks.
 The Association responder will enter the VALIDATION state when